Costa Rica Wildlife Photography Workshop

 A GREAT question!
 As a professional wildlife, landscape, and travel photographer for the last 18 years, I have been very fortunate to have worked all over the globe, both as a photographer and a photo instructor.
 I started my career working forNational Geographic as a photography instructor in South America and currently, I average around 10-15 workshops each year.
 I am a firm believer in an organic to teaching photography, which involves a mixture of technical, philosophical, and hands-on learning that gives you the best opportunity to make the most out of each of our workshops.
 Our goal is to meet you at your level and work together to help you achieve your goals.

-The workshop begins in San Jose, Costa Rica (SJO airport code).
-You would want to arrive early on the 6th or fly in a day earlier to give yourself more time to adjust and get over any jetlag.
-If you do decide to arrive early, I recommend you stay at the Fairfield by Marriott San Jose Airport Hotel in Alajuela.
+The workshop begins in San Jose, Costa Rica (SJO airport code) on January 7th.
+You would want to arrive early on the 7th or fly in a day earlier to give yourself more time to adjust and get over any jetlag.
+If you decide to arrive early, I recommend staying at the Fairfield by Marriott San Jose Airport Hotel in Alajuela.

 *Please confirm your flights with me before purchasing anything to make sure everything lines up

-*Please confirm your flights with me before purchasing anything to make sure everything lines up with our schedule.
+*Please confirm your flights with us before purchasing to ensure everything meets our schedule.

 For this workshop, you will fly into the San Jose, Costa Rica Airport (SJO).